AlertRevere Park - Renovation Closure

 Located along Irving Park Road, Revere Park opens its doors to a steady stream of traffic from children and adults seeking fun athletic leagues and instruction year round.
 Whether your game of choice is baseball, softball, football, soccer, volleyball, basketball or even rugby, there is a sport for everyone to choose from at the park.
-The park features four outdoor tennis courts, baseball fields and a new ADA accessible playground.
+The park is 9.49 acres and it features four outdoor tennis courts, baseball fields and a new ADA accessible playground.

 During the school year, Revere Park hosts a strong PARK KIDS after-school program that runs from 2 to 6 p.m. every weekday.
 They also have many programs for ages 5 and under including Tumbling, Fun & Games, Kids Fitness, and Arts & Crafts